 Required Reading and Schedule of Activities

-Here are the course schedule and assignments with deadlines in a table format.
+All deadlines are in Canvas under the "assignments" tab.
 The deadline for Discussion Board is for your initial post; you have the rest of the week for replies to others.
 Watch 'Announcements' for possible deadline changes.